Loved Leave No Trace?

 Debra Granik discusses what made her want to turn this story into a film, her non-judgmental outlook on her characters, her research process, and her collaboration with her director of photography and lead actors.

-Essay: Debra Granik frames poverty as a systemic failure to empathize
+Chapter Three: Debra Granik frames poverty as a systemic failure to empathize